Key takeaways

 For example, licensed practical nurses (LPNs) cannot prescribe medicine to patients.
 Instead, they offer more direct patient care by assisting with daily activities and checking blood sugar or blood pressure.
 So, LPNs should not have access to areas where medicine is stored.
 This lack of access should be reflected in the access control system when roles are created.

 Conversely, registered nurses (RNs) can prescribe and administer medications orally or through an IV.
-So, the roles RNs are assigned in the access control system grant them access to areas where medicine is stored.
+So, RNs’ roles in the access control system grant them access to areas where medicine is stored.

 Overall, role-based access control is designed to make access easier for hospital employees.
 If an employee is promoted, they may need access to additional areas.
-In that case, all it requires is for you to simply assign them the new role in the system.
+In that case, all you need to do is assign them a new role in the system.

 Learn how to set up access groups at your hospital using ButterflyMX: